Home

 buttercream

-fondant (in red, black, a bit of pink and white)
+rolled fondant (in red, black, a bit of pink and white)

 gum paste flower wires

-gum past veining tool
+gum paste veining tool

 round cutters (different sizes)